 Powhatan's span of control, his "paramount chiefdom," was established by force as well as by diplomacy.
 He permitted some tribes to maintain a high level of independence, but he attacked and physically eliminated the Chesapeake tribe.
 He destroyed the independence of that tribe about the time the English arrived.
 This sealed his control over the Elizabeth River watershed, where Portsmouth/Norfolk/Virginia Beach are now located.

-Powhatan may have attacked the Chesapeakes just to expand his area of control - or he may have been thinking ahead, and protecting the flank of his paramount chiefdom against a European threat.
-He would have known stories of the Spanish Jesuits arriving in 1570, and would have heard about of the Roanoke Colony on the Outer Banks 15 years later.
-In both cases, the Native Americans had destroyed the Europeans.
+Powhatan may have attacked the Chesapeakes just to expand his area of control.
+On the other hand, he may have been thinking ahead and protecting the flank of his paramount chiefdom against an enticipated European threat.
+The Native Americans living along Powhatan's flu (today's James River) and Pamunk flu to the north (today's York River) would have known stories of the Spanish Jesuits arriving in 1570.
+In addition, through oral traditions the leaders in Tsenacommacah (if not everyone) would have heard about the Roanoke Colony on the Outer Banks 15 years later - and known that, in both cases, the Native Americans had destroyed the Europeans.

-The Algonquian tribes lacked the military "over the horizon" sensor capability to know exactly when European ships were headed towards Virginia, but Powhatan must have considered the possibility that ships from Europe could arrive in his territory.
-He may have planned to keep the English at the periphery of his area of control, on the Atlantic Ocean shoreline.
+The Algonquian tribes lacked over-the-horizon sensors to know exactly when European ships were headed towards Virginia, but Powhatan must have considered the possibility that ships from Europe could arrive in his territory again.
+By seizing control of the territory occupied by the Chesapeakes (today's Virginia Beach), he may have planned to keep the English at the periphery of his area of control - on the Atlantic Ocean shoreline.